Salvation is a gift that is made available to those who repent, believe and confess that Jesus is Lord and that He died and rose

 Sin is the obstacle that makes for war between man and God.
 When sin is taken care of by faith in Christ Jesus and

 suffering there is little possibility that endurance will be attained.
-And without endurance, character is not
+And without endurance, character is not developed and

 We are justified by Christ’s blood.
 Without the shedding of blood there is no remission of sin (Heb 9:22).
 The life is in the